philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 console.log(honda.mileage); // 100
 ```

+In the above code, `mileage` is an instance variable of the car object since each new Car object has its own `mileage` property.
+(Note that this is distinct from regular variables in JavaScript which *can* be private.)

+You'll notice that there is a drive method that increments the mileage of the car by the amount driven.
+Since in the real world the only way the mileage of a car should increase is by driving it, the code should reflect that.

-The problem with the above code (as most JavaScripter will easily spot) is that anyone who has access to the `honda` object can change its `mileage` directly.
-This is because in JavaScript, all properties of an object are always public.
-There's no way (yet) to declare them otherwise.
+The problem with the above code (as most JavaScripter will easily spot) is that anyone with access to the car instance can easily change its `mileage` property directly.

 ```javascript
 var honda = new Car(0);